21 Nov Enterprise Investment Scheme

 The EIS shares must be new ordinary shares that are not redeemable for at least three years.
-They must be fully paid up at the time of issue and carry no preferential rights to dividends or assets on liquidation of the company.
+They must pay up at the time of issue and carry no preferential rights to dividends or assets on liquidation of the company.

 The EIS Company

 To issue EIS shares the company must be an unquoted company, which includes those listed on AIM, and there must be no arrangements for it to become quoted.
-For at least the three years after issuing the EIS shares it must carry on a trade or trades that do not include to a significant extent (taken to be 20% or more) an activity that is specifically excluded by the legislation.
-Excluded activities include leasing, banking, accountancy, dealing in land and land based trades such as farming, property development or nursing homes.
+For at least the three years after issuing the EIS shares it must carry on a trade or trades that do not include to a significant extent (taken to be 20% or more) an activity that excluded by the legislation.
+Excluded activities include leasing, banking, accountancy, dealing in land, and land-based trades such as farming, property development, or nursing homes.

-The total gross assets of the company must not exceed £15 million before the issue of shares nor £16 million afterwards.
-The company must have fewer than 250 full time employees (or equivalent part-timers) at the time the shares are issued.
+The total gross assets of the company must not exceed £15 million before the issue of shares nor £16 million afterward.
+The company must have fewer than 250 full-time employees (or equivalent part-timers) at the time the issue of the shares.

-No more than £5 million can be raised under the EIS, VCT or corporate venturing schemes in a 12 month period.
+No more than £5 million can raise under the EIS, VCT, or corporate venturing schemes in a 12 month period.

 The company must not be in difficulty and must have a permanent establishment in the UK (but does not need to be carrying on a qualifying trade wholly or mainly in the UK).

 The tax reliefs can take away if the EIS shares disposed of within three years of issue, the company ceases to qualify as unquoted or trading, or the individual becomes connected with the company during the same year period.
 The tax relief may also withdraw the investor receives value from the company in the period beginning two years before the issue of the shares to three years afterward.

 How We Can Help You